-Blackwater includes toilet waste and medical drains and is sent by vacuum/jet to one of two separate Hamworthy bioreactor marine sanitation devices (photo #03).
+Blackwater includes toilet waste and medical drains and is sent by vacuum/jet to the ISIR biological treatment unit marine sanitation devices (photo #03).
 Description paraphrased from the schematic on the MSD system (Photo #04): Black water enters from the inlet into the aeration tank where the bacteria present in this section decomposes the blackwater in the presence of oxygen which is supplied by the aeration nozzles.
 A continuous supply of oxygen is necessary.
 The blackwater then enters into the settling section where settling takes place and flocs of activated sludge settles down along with other settleable matter.
 Sludge is returned back to the aeration section.
 The settled blackwater then enters into the disinfection section where chlorine is added (photo #03).
 Flow then goes to dedicated holding tanks if not in an area of discharge.
 Blackwater is not discharged in MOU related waters and all blackwater is treated.
 Settleable solids are monitored periodically and chlorine availability checked.
 Once per year, each MSD is taken off-line for a full maintenance cleaning.
-Solids are removed at this time, drummed and sent ashore in Seattle on this route.
+Solids are removed at this time, drummed and sent ashore.

-Photo #03 6/26/22 Image: IMG_E1440 By: Dobrowski Description: Hamworthy Vacuum pumps Photo #04 6/26/22 Image: IMG_E1445 By: Dobrowski Description: MSD Schematics Graywater, which includes accommodation and crew sink and shower water, galley water, laundry and possibly spa water is held treated using the 2nd Hamworthy bioreator and discharged outside of MOU related waters.
+Photo #03 6/28/23 Image: IMG_E406 By: Dobrowski Description: MSD vacuum pump

+Photo #04 6/28/23 Image: IMG_E407 By: Dobrowski Description: MSD Schematics

+Graywater, which includes accommodation and crew sink and shower water, galley water, laundry and possibly spa water is held treated discharged outside of MOU related waters.

 Dirty bilge water collected and is sent to one of two oily bilge tanks.
-Liquid moves to one of centrifugal oily water separators (OWS).
+Liquid moves to one centrifugal oily water separators (OWS), there is also one static separator on board.
 The system includes two stages of filtration and recirculates at >5 parts per million (ppm) oil content with the oily content meter (photo # 05).
 Oily sludge is collected from the system and sent ashore by truck.
 Maintenance on the OWS's includes regular cleaning of the filters and other regular checks and maintenance.
 Prior to discharge, the liquid is sent through a white box which only allows discharges <15 ppm.
 The discharge protocol for this route is outside the MOU related waters.
 The white box (photo #06).
 The Chief Engineer and the EO have the two separate keys and both need to be present to open the white box.
 There is a record each time the white box door is opened and a video camera on OWS equipment.
 The chief Engineer and the EO have the ability to review camera recordings.
 All portable pumps are logged and only used for certain equipment.
 The EO confirmed that he is not aware of any rerouting of oily bilge.
 The OWS was off and recirculating during the inspection and not discharging.
 If graywater tanks overflow or come in contact with oily bilge, the content is considered as oily bilge and treated through the OWS and the Captain and Chief Engineer are notified.